bookmark_borderWallis Simpson and her Cartier Cats

 The last known photograph of the brooch was from 1970, sent to their secretary Suzanne Blum from their suite at the Waldorf Astoria Hotel.

-Like her Engagement Ring and her many other bejewelled possesions, the Rubies were sold at auction at Sotheby’s after the Duchess’ death in 1987.
+Like her Engagement Ring and her many other bejewelled possesions, the Flamingo brooch was sold at auction at Sotheby’s after the Duchess’ death in 1987.
 The proceeds from the sale were donated to Pasteur Institute in Paris.

 The Flamingo Brooch would reappear at Sotheby’s in 2010 and is now believed to be owned by the Cartier Heritage Foundation.

-bookmark_borderThe Joyas de Pasar – The Jewels of the Queen of Spain – The Diamond Earrings
+bookmark_borderThe Joyas de Pasar – The Jewels of the Queen of Spain – The Diamond Bracelets

 The Joyas de Pasar (the Jewels to pass on) are a set of jewels that may only be worn by the Queens of Spain.